microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Current limitations
 1. We only support FHIR data in R4, JSON format.
 Support for XML and STU 3 is planned.
-2. Date-shift algorithm shifts the dates within a resource by the same random amount.
-We are working on the ability to shift the dates by the same random amount across resources.

 ## FAQ
 ### How can we use FHIR Tools for Anonymization to anonymize HL7 v2.x data